Aashvitt/PlantSense/README.md

 12. Cabbage Black Rot

 ## Additional Resources:
-If you're interested in exploring the source code for API that powers PlantSense, you can find it here: Plant-Sense-API
+If you're interested in exploring the source code for API that powers PlantSense, you can find it here: https://github.com/ShubhamS-30/Plant-Sense-API

 For a hands-on experience, you can try out the deployed version of the app here: https://plant-sense-api.onrender.com/